martindotpy/vet-manager-hc-api/README.md

 All the endpoints are documented using Swagger.
 To access the documentation, run the application at local and visit the following [link](http://localhost:8080/docs).

+## Next steps

+The whole application will be migrated to a monolithic architecture using Spring Boot :D.